poig/Qc_book_list/README.md

 - [🔥Current hot research](#-if-you-want-to-see-what-research-is-currently-hot-you-can-take-a-look)
 - [🔍Other awesome resources](#-other-awesome-resources)

-### 🆕💻🧮 new to cs and QC(all-in-one, pre-require math):
+### 🆕💻 new to quantum computing:
 - [**Qiskit Textbook**](https://learning.quantum.ibm.com/) by qiskit contributor, keep on updating and having much friendly introduction content, in high school math.
-- [**Lecture notes**](https://johnwatrous.com/lecture-notes/) by John Watrous, contains most of the deep-level content of quantum computing.
-- [**PSI Quantum resources**](https://psi-online.perimeterinstitute.ca/) by Perimeter Scholars International, online learning modules enable motivated students and physics enthusiasts to study graduate-level theoretical physics independently at their own pace.

-### 🆕💻 new to quantum computing:
 - **Dancing with qubits** by Robert S. Sutor, introduction concept from basic math.
 - [**Introduction to Classical and Quantum Computing**](https://www.thomaswong.net/introduction-to-classical-and-quantum-computing-1e4p.pdf) by Thomas Wong, is a super introduction book that explains basic Classical computing to Quantum computing.
 - **Quantum Computing: An Applied Approach** -Springer (2021) by Hidary, Jack D., talks about the foundation and tools you need for QC.